 If you are using a TLS/SSL enabled deployment, you need to make sure that you also install an ssl-enabled MongoDB package.
 Current downloads for Windows and Linux MongoDB include TLS/SSL support.
 For Mac OS X, TLS/SSL is not compiled in by default, and you will need to install it with TLS/SSL.
 For example, using Homebrew on OSX

 brew install mongodb --with-openssl

---ssl flag and one of the two required flags that go with it
+To connect the mongo shell with a self-signed certificate, use one of the two required flags that go with it:

 --sslAllowInvalidCertificates flag is simplest to use, as it tells the SSL to not verify the certificates being used to encrypt the connection:

 $ mongo -ssl -sslAllowInvalidCertificates aws-us-east-1-portal.25.dblayer.com:25264/compose -u [username] -p [password] --authenticationDatabase admin